sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 **Note:** If you are an IT Professional and want to understand how to configure and deploy Bitlocker in your enterprise, see [Bitlocker](https://docs.microsoft.com/en-us/windows/device-security/bitlocker/bitlocker-overview) content.

-## Windows Defender Trusted Image Identifier
-To learn more about providing a Windows Defender Trusted Image Identifier, see [Windows Defender Trusted Image Identifier](OEM-trusted-image-identifier.md)

 ## Windows Defender Credential Guard
 To learn more about hardware requirements for Windows Defender Credential Guard, see [Windows Defender Credential Guard hardware requirements](OEM-credential-guard.md)

-**Note:** If you are an IT Professional and want to understand how to configure and deploy Windows Defender Credential Guard in your enterprise, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)

 ## Windows Defender Device Guard
 Windows Defender Device Guard is a combination of enterprise-related hardware and software security features that, when configured together, will lock a device down so that it can only run trusted applications that are defined in code integrity policies.
 If the app isn’t trusted it can’t run, period.
 With hardware that meets basic requirements, it also means that even if an attacker manages to get control of the Windows kernel, he or she will be much less likely to be able to run malicious executable code.
 If you are an OEM building secure systems, you must provide the hardware to enable these features.